-Are you entitled to Alimony in Dunedin & Tampa, FL
+Are you entitled to Alimony in the Dunedin, Clearwater & Tampa, FL area

-Contact Michael D Fluke PA for legal assitance
+Contact Michael D Fluke PA for legal assistance

 Even with the recent changes in Florida's Alimony and Spousal Support laws, Alimony and Spousal Support remain the most undefined area in Family Law.
 Unlike Child Support, there are no guidelines for Alimony that you can simply plug information into and end up with an amount.